N13/N15 - Ballybofey/Stranorlar Bypass, Donegal

 and another road heading south from it..

-The road would be built to a high quality single-carriageway standard, with no intermediate junctions on the level, and two grade-separated junctions.
+The road would be dualbuilt to a high quality -carriageway standard, with no intermediate junctions on the level, and two grade-separated junctions.
 It will include a major bridge over the River Finn.
-The scheme is one element of three schemes being taken forward together as a single project, the other two being the N56/N13 Letterkenny to Manorcunningham upgrades and N14 Manorhamilton to A5 at Lifford/Strabane.
+The scheme is one element of three schemes being taken forward together as a single project, the other two being the N56/N13 Letterkenny to Manorcunningham upgrades and N14 Manorcunningham to A5 at Lifford/Strabane.

 Updates